 2012-13: Duke skated in 57 games for the Hurricanes in his first WHL season — missing time in December with an upper body injury — and played for Canada Pacific in the 2013 U17 World Hockey Challenge.
 He scored 8 goals with 16 assists and was +8 with 30 penalty minutes.
 The Hurricanes missed the playoffs; finishing last in the powerful Central Division.
 He scored 2 goals with 3 assists in five games at the WHC for silver medal-winning Canada Pacific.

 2013-14: Duke was the third-leading scorer for a Lethbridge team that had the WHL’s worst record.
 He scored 15 goals with 25 assists and was -47 with 91 assists in 62 games; missing time mid-season due to an upper body injury.
 Lethbridge won just 12 games .
-Duke was ranked 65th amongst North American skaters in Central Scouting’s mid-term rankings prior to the 2014 NHL Draft.
+Duke slipped from 65th amongst North American skaters in Central Scouting’s mid-term rankings to 137th in the final rankings and was selected by Minnesota in the sixth round (169th overall) in the 2014 NHL Draft.